webdsl/webdsl-docs/docs/background/meeting-notes.md

-# Request for Changes
+# Meeting Notes

-Here you can find the request for changes of WebDSL.
+Meeting notes of past WebDSL meetings are documented here.

-## May 2021
+## WebDSL Improvement Meeting May 2021

-The following RFCs were discussed in a WebDSL improvement meeting.
+The following points were discussed in a WebDSL improvement meeting.

 #### Documentation